margaretmf/margaretmf.github.io/creativewriting.md

 The wind touches my face.
 The wind moves the water.

+Run with the wind.
+The answer is in the wind
+The mystery of it all
+I don't know why things happen, but the wind does
+I don't know how things connect, but the wind does

 <br>

 ## The Wind ##
 The wind moving my hair and blowing my face.
 The wind sweeping across the land with the leaves.

+Run with the wind.

 <br>